3akare/Kleo/README.md

 ## License

 This project is licensed under the MIT License.

----

-**Kleo** is a simple yet powerful tool for understanding blockchain technology.
-Experiment, learn, and build with it!